About the scheme

 ensuring records are kept about training, safety inspections, routine maintenance and repairs

-As a licence holder, you’ll be required to keep to the commitments made an operate all times within the terms and condition of the licence.
+Licence holders will need to keep to the commitments made and to operate within the terms and condition of their licence at all times.

-Two draft guides are available setting out the scheme in more detail:
+There are 2 guides available setting out the scheme in more detail:

 Drive and Vehicle Standards (DVS) role

-DVS will focus on assisting you to meet the terms of the operator licence.
+DVS will focus on assisting operators to meet the terms of their licence.

 Compliance activity will be focused on issues identified or information received indicating that licence terms are not being met.
-In these circumstances, DVS will work with you to raise standards.
+In these circumstances, DVS will work with operators to raise standards.

 When the scheme comes into force